ANNOUNCEMENT: DOWASCO scheduled service interruption in Scotts Head - Dominica News Online

-DOWASCO informs customers from Scotts Head that their water supply will be interrupted on Thursday October 8, 2020 between the hours of 9:00am and 5:00pm
+DOWASCO informs customers from Scotts Head that their water supply will be interrupted on Thursday July 22, 2021 between the hours of 9:00 a.m. and 3:00 p.m. for the purpose of carrying out repairs to a damaged distribution pipeline.

-DOWASCO regrets any inconvenience that may be caused and thanks customers and the general public for their cooperation and understanding.
+DOWASCO regrets any inconvenience that may be caused and thanks customers and the general public for their understanding.

 Disclaimer: The comments posted do not necessarily reflect the views of DominicaNewsOnline.com and its parent company or any individual staff member.
 All comments are posted subject to approval by DominicaNewsOnline.com.
 We never censor based on political or ideological points of view, but we do try to maintain a sensible balance between free speech and responsible moderating.